Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Meta-Analysis of Applications Studies

 \subsection{Sample Size}

 Since the sample size defines the generalizability and reliability of the results, the sample size should thus be considered for interpreting responsibly the amassed findings pertinent to the electrotactile feedback.
-Beyond the dichotomized approach in \autoref{fig:SankyHI}, which showed that 66\% were pilot studies (i.e., N $\leq$ 10), and 34\% were user studies (i.e., N $>$ 10), the sample size will also be discussed based on four clusters (see \autoref{fig:StudieSample}).
-As it can be seen only the 18\% of the studies had a sample size N $\geq$ 15, and only 6\% had a sample size N $\geq$ 20.
+Beyond the dichotomized approach in \autoref{fig:SankyHI}, which showed that 66\% were pilot studies (i.e., N $\leq$ 10), and 34\% were user studies (i.e., N $>$ 10).
+Only 18\% of the studies had a sample size N $\geq$ 15, and only 6\% had a sample size N $\geq$ 20.
 This indicates that user studies with a substantial sample size, which examined the utility and potentials of electrotactile feedback, were scarcely conducted in the last decade.

-Unfortunately, the 72\% had a sample size N $\leq$ 10.
-The 41\% of the studies had a sample size N $\geq$ 10, while and 59\% had a sample size N $<$ 10 (see \autoref{fig:StudieSample}).
-While a small sample size can be justified in studies which recruited patients, the rest user studies should have had larger samples.
+Moreover, the 72\% had a sample size N $\leq$ 10.
+The 41\% of the studies had a sample size N $\geq$ 10, while and 59\% had a sample size N $<$ 10.
 Notably, only 13\% (i.e., 10/78) recruited patients, while the rest 87\% recruited healthy individuals (predominantly students).

-The high percentage of pilot studies and small user studies raises considerable concerns regarding the generalizability and reliability of the findings discussed above.
-However, it should be considered that the findings appeared to be replicated across studies and disciplines.
+Although the small sample sizes raise concerns on the generalizability and reliability of the findings, it should be underlined that the findings were replicated across studies and disciplines.
+The extensive replication of the findings could be attributed to the large effect sizes that were observed in using electrotactile feedback .
 Nevertheless, the devices were predominantly different, where most of them were not examined in more than one study (i.e., conducting a couple or several follow-up studies), and they were not designed to address comparable user requirements (i.e., substantially different target population).
-Thus, although the observed advantages of electrotactile feedback in the last decade, the sample size should be a criterion that should be taken into consideration in future studies in order their findings to produce reliable and generalizable results.
+Thus, although the observed advantages of electrotactile feedback in the last decade, the sample size should be considered in future studies.